Nicole Climanova

 4. Textilmacher, Germany.
 Tillich Architektur architects.

-The complex geometry of the facade combined with the anthracite concrete generates a play of light and shade.
-Depending on the weather and brightness, the color and character of the facade changes.
+The complex geometry of the facade, combined with the anthracite concrete, creates a play of light and shadow.
+Depending on the weather and the brightness, the color and character of the facade shift.

 Textilmacher, Germany.